troykinsella/crash/docs/crashfile_reference.md

 Properties | Required | Description
 ---------- | -------- | -----------
-check      | no       | A list of assertions to perform after the execution of the step is complete.
+check      | no       | A list of assertions to perform after the execution of the step is complete. timeout    | no       | A time duration after which the step is aborted and is considered to have failed.
+A duration string is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5s" or "2s300ms".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+Zero or negative timeouts are not permitted.

 ### Vars